Guides • Topics

 When is the most appropriate time to consider preservation?

-Generally as early as possible—before devices are reset, accounts modified, or routine overwrites occur— once authorization and scope are defined.
+Generally as soon as preservation risk becomes clear—before devices are reset, accounts modified, or routine overwrites occur— once the preservation plan and authority are confirmed.

 Related core guides